Helltown

 - The enemy AI can be frustratingly aggressive and poorly balanced, leading to repetitive and annoying gameplay experiences.

-- The pacing of the game suffers, particularly in the second half, where it shifts abruptly from exploration to maze-like chases that can feel tedious.
+- The pacing of the game suffers, particularly in the second half, where it shifts from an engaging narrative to a more mechanical and less satisfying experience.

 - 37 % positive mentions